AnteDujic/pands-project2021/README.md

     plt.show()
 ```

 Total of 4 histograms are displayed and saved individually.
-Data is set to be the data set imported at the start of the program. *x* axis is set up for each plot, as is the color *palette*. *hue* was used to separate the bars by *Iris Species* and *multiple = "stack"* for different species bar with the same value range to be stacked on top of eachother, instead of overlapping.
+Data is set to be the dataset imported at the start of the program. *x* axis is set up for each plot, as is the color *palette*. *hue* was used to separate the bars by *Iris Species* and *multiple = "stack"* for different species bar with the same value range to be stacked on top of eachother, instead of overlapping.

 ![alt text](https://github.com/AnteDujic/pands-project2021/blob/main/Sepal_length.png)
 ![alt text](https://github.com/AnteDujic/pands-project2021/blob/main/Sepal_width.png)